Tools and Materials

 Overview: Getting Started

 Think about the scale of your drywall repair project and the best way to complete it.
 Depending on the size of the holes you’re fixing, you may be able to make the repair with only spackling compound.
-For larger holes drywall patches work best.
+For large holes, drywall patches work best.
 Afterward, you’ll need to paint over the repairs.
 Consider these points and plan your wall repair purchases accordingly:

 - Decide whether you want to repaint the whole wall or just touch up patched areas.
 If you’re patching tiny nail holes, you can cover up the repairs by dabbing on touch-up paint with a soft cloth.